Municipality of Two Borders

 The Municipality of Two Borders is a rural municipality (RM) in the Canadian province of Manitoba.
 It is located in the extreme south-west corner of the province in the Westman Region.

-The rural municipality's name is a reference to its location abutting Manitoba's western border with the province of Saskatchewan and Manitoba's southern international border with the American state of North Dakota.
+The rural municipality's name is a reference to its location abutting Manitoba's western border with the province of Saskatchewan and Manitoba's southern international border with the American state of North Dakota which makes it a tripoint.
 The town of Melita is located within the municipality, but is a separate urban municipality.

 History

-The municipality was created on January 1, 2015 via the amalgamation of the RMs of Albert, Arthur and Edward.
+The municipality was created on 1 January 2015, via the amalgamation of the RMs of Albert, Arthur and Edward.
 It was formed as a requirement of The Municipal Amalgamations Act, which required that municipalities with a population less than 1,000 amalgamate with one or more neighbouring municipalities by 2015.
 The Government of Manitoba initiated these amalgamations in order for municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.
 The amalgamation did not include the Town of Melita, which is surrounded by Two Borders.